pdemeulenaer/cicd-databricks-github/README.md

 # cicd-databricks-github

 This repo is built on top of the cicd-templates from DatabricksLabs (https://github.com/databrickslabs/cicd-templates), generated via cookiecutter using an AWS platform context with Github Actions as CICD engine.

 It is adapted to flesh out the adoption of a git flow using Databricks.
+We take the example of a git flow where:

+* Model coding and training by data scientists happen in feature branches

 ## The CI/CD procedure: